 Google Meet includes video, but you don't always need video recording:

-Audio-only (Mono): Captures the conversation with automatic transcription.
+Audio-only (mono): Captures the conversation with automatic transcription.
 Often sufficient since most recordings are for documentation.
 Files are small and searchable.

 Full video recording (OBS): Captures your screen showing the Google Meet window.
 Useful when visual content matters — presentations, shared screens, demonstrations.
 Video quality depends on your connection, and files are much larger.